frankcaron/Salesforce-Experience-Cloud-Prospect-Capture-Flow/README.md

 ![Status](https://img.shields.io/badge/status-Beta-yellowgreen)
 ![Geography](https://img.shields.io/badge/Geography-US-blue)

-This Salesforce DX (SFDX) repository contains a Lightning Web Component designed specifically to be used for the new Experience Cloud for Marketing template.
-This flow is a slick way to capture interest and seamlessly register a prospect to being working with them in Experience Cloud for Customers.
+This Salesforce DX (SFDX) repository contains a Lightning Web Component designed specifically to be used with the new Experience Cloud for Marketing template.
+This customizable flow is a slick way to capture interest and seamlessly register a prospect with a transition to Experience Cloud for Customers.

 # Preview